What to Give a Dog with Upset Stomach: 10 Remedies

 Therapeutic fasting is not the same as starving your dog, and it's necessary when a dog is going through bouts of diarrhea and/or vomiting caused by tummy problems.

 A 24-hour fast for a dog with an upset stomach will give its digestive system time to recover.
-While the dog is fasting, ensure access to cool fresh water.
+During the fast, ensure the dog can access cool, fresh water.

 The more water a dog drinks, the faster this stomach upset will subside.